avanslaars/learning-adts/README.md

 Functional programming in JS has opened my mind to a new way of thinking about and solving problems.
 I've only just scratched the surface of what can be done and realize that I'm missing out on a great deal of power, flexibility and expressivity by not getting better acquainted with some common algebraic data types (or ADTs).

+## Project setup

+I'm using `yarn` for this, so my suggested setup process is to clone this repo and run: `yarn` to install dependencies.

+Many examples are created and executed in the context of unit tests.
+So you can see the output of the `.spec.js` files by running `yarn test`.

+This project's tests are using Mocha with Chai's expect assertions.
+There is also a `wallaby.js` that allows wallaby users to take full advantage of that editor integration.

 To learn more about my plan (or lack thereof) and goals, I've created an [about file that you can read here](./about.md).

 ## Examples/Notes